prosperevergreen/todo-app/server/README.md

 ## MODIFY CATEGORY

-To modify a category, the client should make a `PUT` request to http://localhost:5000/api/category/:categoryId with the authorisation header containing the **token** generated during login/register of the user in the format `Bearer token`.
+To modify a category, the client should make a `PUT` request to http://localhost:5000/api/category/:categoryId with the authorization header containing the **token** generated during login/register of the user in the format `Bearer token`.

 ### EXAMPLE REQUEST

 METHOD: `PUT`
 ENDPOINT: `http://localhost:5000/api/category/6078dc349fc739052344f8c6`
-REQUEST-HEADER: `"Authorisation" : "Bearer token"`
+REQUEST-HEADER: `"Authorization" : "Bearer token"`

 ```json
 {